GeoMOER/moer-msc-advanced-SDM/docs/units/_unit04/unit04-01_overview.md

   image: '/assets/images/teaserimages/landscape.png'
   caption: '紅色死神 via [flickr.com](https://flic.kr/p/2p6ah3Q).
 [CC BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/).
 Image cropped.'
 ---

-In this unit, we will create an artificial dataset to test species distribution modeling.
-You will learn how to construct artificial landscapes and create virtual species on them.
-Additionally, you will explore critical aspects of designing realistic species and sampling points in a manner suitable for testing species distribution models.
+In this unit, we will focus on **virtual species** as a tool for testing species distribution models.
+You will learn how to generate virtual species by defining their ecological preferences, and simulating their distributions.
+The virtual species will allow you to create controlled experiments to evaluate SDMs in your research project.

 <!--more-->

 ## Learning Objectives
 By the end of this unit, you should be able to:

-- Understand why variable selection is crucial for creating species distribution models.
-- Create Neutral Landscape Models in R.
-- Explain the purpose of virtual species and their advantages and disadvantages.
+- understand the purpose of virtual species in species distribution modeling,
-- Create virtual species in R.
+- create virtual species in R,
-- Transform probabilities of occurrence into presence-absence maps.
-- Sample points realistically for testing species distribution models.
+- be able to define species response curves,
+- and sample occurrence points under different scenarios.